|

 Comments

-exemplary person he is.
-Most men would have told everybody what a low-life
+1) Most men would have told everybody what a low-life

 Mary was for getting pregnant while she was off at Elizabeth's.
 But Joseph

-that God said he should do.
+Joseph should do.
 Unquestioning obedience in the face of the

 God tells Joseph something, Joseph does not doubt, hesitate or waver, he